-Getting an error pop up telling, “A file with the same name already exists” is really common in your daily file copying process.
-Changing the name manually is OK when there are limited files.
-This is however not practical with large number of files.
+Getting an error pop up telling, “A file with the same name already exists” is common in your daily file copying process.
+Manually changing the name is OK when there are limited files.
+It is, however, not practical with a large number of files.

 You should therefore try Copywhiz that lets you automatically rename the file being copied or the destination file.
 You can do this while the files are being copied or pre-configure it so that you are not interrupted.

 What is Copywhiz?